 Jody Russon, PhD, LMFT

-Dr. Jody Russon is a researcher at the Center for Family Intervention Science and an adjunct faculty member with the Department of Counseling and Family Therapy at Drexel University.
-Dr. Russon is interested in the dissemination and implementation of attachment-informed therapies for at-risk youth, particularly LGBTQ+ adolescents and young adults.
+Dr. Jody Russon is an assistant professor in the Human Development and Family Science Department at Virginia Tech.
+Dr. Russon is interested in community-based suicide intervention and prevention for vulnerable adolescents and young adults, particularly LGBTQ+ youth.
 She is a certified supervisor and trainer in attachment-based family therapy and has received advanced training in emotionally-focused therapy for couples.
 Dr. Russon is an American Association for Marriage and Family Therapy supervisor candidate and an instructor in the person-of-the-therapist training model.